Ginnie Graham: Growing use of Nazi and Hitler comparisons insensitive and dangerous

 That’s what needs to happen when these conflated comparisons occur.

 As a community, we cannot condone the uneven comparisons of modern inconveniences and policy disagreements to notorious genocides.
-This goes for the Holocaust, Stalin's atorcities, Trail of Tears and slavery.
+This goes for the Holocaust, Stalin’s atrocities, Trail of Tears and slavery.

 For years, editors of the Tulsa World’s letters section have disallowed any correlations to murderous dictators and the Nazi Party.
 It’s a guideline that continues today.